I don’t think it’s an accident that the greatest filmmakers in history survived the Second World War.

 In a mountainous village on the Czech-Polish border, Duszejko (Agnieszka Mandat-Grabka), an elderly schoolteacher—also a retired civil engineer and astrology enthusiast—leads a modest life in a tumbledown cottage, smack dab in the middle of a state-sanctioned hunting zone.
 In Holland’s world, hunters and poachers are so evil—if anything, look at their gambling ways, total embrace of prostitution, and the skinning of live animals—as to appear inhuman and beyond moral bounds.
 So you can imagine the friction between Duszejko, a blend of squishy feelings and crusading righteousness, and these obtuse monsters reaching new levels of awkwardness when a spate of men’s bodies, killed in various mysterious ways, turn up.
 The true extent of Duszejko’s possibly wily nature and how far she might stick her oar in to save her beloved critters is slowly revealed.

+The Polish master is responsible for Europa, Europa (1990), The Secret Garden (1993), and In Darkness (2011).
 Spoor picked up the Silver Bear at the Berlin Film Festival earlier this year.
-SIWFF runs June 1-7.

 [Editor's Note: The following conversation has been condensed for length and clarity.]